sblantipodi/arduino_bootstrapper/README.md

 - Import this utilities to your existing project

-### Import this utilities to your existing project
+#### Import this utilities to your existing project
+To link this project to your existing one, you can use a git submodules.
 ```
-ss
+git submodule add git@github.com:sblantipodi/arduino_bootstrapper.git arduino_bootstrapper
 ```

 #### Start a project from scratch